Alliance-Software/vitasite-docs/docs/content.md

 * **Hide dates** - Choose whether or not to show the content item's date.
 The content item will show the "Publish Date" value unless empty, in which case it will use the date the content item was created.
 * **Show associated images** - Allows the "Image Upload" featured image to be shown alongside the content item, if designated.
 You also have a choice if the image appears to the left, right, above or below the content filter item.
 If the filter is set to show images but an item does not have an assoicated upload, it will not display an image.
 * **Filter Heading** - The headline you want to display over this content on the page.
-* **'More' link URL** - Allows the admin to create a link to another page where the user can find additonal content.
+* **'More' link URL** - Allows the admin to create a link to another page where the user can find additional content.
 * **'More' link text** - Allows the admin to override the 'More' default text to a custom string.
 * **Tags to include** - If enabled, tags allow the filter to be further refined, only showing content items that match tags designated within the filtered groups.
 This feature allows the admin to limit content items to relevant ones, especially if a site is pulling content in from a much larger repository of content from another site.